Elliptical wing: History

+The first aircraft to use a purely elliptical wing was the British Pigott Brothers' biplane, built in 1910 to a design by S. C. Parr and probably tested in 1912.
+Although there is little information about this very advanced aircraft and it has not been confirmed.

+Ludwig Prandtl researched this in Lifting-line theory (1917–1918).

-The first aircraft to use the elliptical wing was the Bäumer Sausewind, a German light sports aircraft that performed its maiden flight on 26 May 1925.
+The first successful project was the Bäumer Sausewind, a German light sports aircraft that performed its maiden flight on 26 May 1925.
 Its designers, the Günther brothers, later joined the German aircraft manufacturer Heinkel to apply their designs, including the elliptical wing, to several projects undertaken by the firm.
 During the early 1930s, Heinkel developed a fast mail plane and reconnaissance bomber, the Heinkel He 70 "Blitz", which had the elliptical wing.
 It proved to have excellent performance for the era, establishing eight world records relating to speed over distance, having reportedly attained a maximum speed of 377 km/h.

 Shortly thereafter, Heinkel developed the He 111 bomber, which made its first flight on 24 February 1935.
 In comparison to the He 70, it was a larger aircraft that masqueraded as a civil airliner despite having been developed from conception to provide the nascent Luftwaffe with a fast medium bomber; this deception was due to restrictions placed on Germany after the First World War over the development or deployment of bomber aircraft.
 Despite the type being produced in vast numbers before and during the Second World War, only the early production models of the He 111 were equipped with an elliptical wing.
 The chief reason for dropping the elliptical wing in favour of one with straight leading and trailing edges was economic, the latter design could be manufactured with greater efficiency.